alleach24/wordle/README.md

 # Wordle Optimizer
 ##### Based off the New York Times' Wordle.
 To play or learn more about Wordle, visit https://www.nytimes.com/games/wordle.

 ### This Wordle Optimizer allows users to analyze their Wordle gameplay by calculating optimal guesses based on known information.

-This project uses React frontend.
+### Technologies:
+- React
+- Javascript
+- HTML/CSS

 ### Installation and Run steps:
 1. Download the github repo